-Join Bill Weinman for an in-depth discussion in this video Understanding the modal view, part of iOS SDK and SQLite: Building Data-Driven Apps.
+Join Bill Weinman for an in-depth discussion in this video Understanding the modal view, part of iOS App Development: Building Data-Driven Apps with SQLite.

 - On the main view of the BW RSS app,…you'll see a button with a plus sign.…This is for adding a new feed.…When you press on the Add Feed button,…a modal view appears with a form for adding the feed.…This is a common visual modal for an Add Item action…so it's familiar to the user.…It's called a modal view because it's temporarily displayed…on top of another view and it must be dealt with…before returning to the parent view.…A modal view is typically used to present and edit page…or additional details of a modal object.…